Mexican Baked Eggs are cooked in one skillet and make a delicious breakfast or dinner! Low calorie and high protein, it’s the perfect healthy meal.

 Preheat oven 450F.

-Heat olive oil in a pan with deep sides and saute onions and jalapenos 2 minutes.
-Add ground cumin and chili pepper and saute 2-3 minutes more.
+Heat olive oil in a pan with deep sides and saute onions and jalapeños 2 minutes.
+Add ground cumin and cayenne pepper and saute 2-3 minutes more.
 Add diced tomatoes with juice, black beans, and diced green chilies to the pan and let cook at very low simmer for 15-20 minutes, or until the mixture is slightly thickened.

 Using the back of a spoon, make an indentation in the mixture, and crack an egg into the little pocket.
 Repeat around the pan with all eggs.
 Spoon the rest of the mixture around eggs, avoiding the yolk.